Skip to contents

 SOC’s tables: ae_table_soc()

-Table of AE grades by SOC
+Default: AE maximum grades by SOC

 as_flextable() %>%